 The University of Oxford is committed to addressing the issue of sexual violence and enforcing a zero tolerance approach.
-Sexual violence is any unwanted sexual act.
+Sexual violence is any unwanted sexual act (including rape and sexual assault).
 If you have experienced sexual violence there is help available to you from across the collegiate University.

 If you have experienced sexual violence recently or in the past, choosing whether or not to report is a personal decision and it is important that you are comfortable with the next steps you take.
 As everyone’s priorities will differ, here are some options to consider.

 If you are in immediate danger, call the police on 999.

 You can also call Oxford University Security Services (OUSS) (24 hours - 01865 289999).
 If you would like to discuss your ongoing safety or would like advice on reporting to the police, the Crime Reduction Advisor in OUSS can also help (during working hours).

 Retain and preserve evidence